MATAR0U/updatarr/README.md

 # updatarr
 Use the radarr and/or sonarr API to search for films/series

+> [!Warning]
+> The script is currently only compatible with radarr, sonarr will be soon

 # Installation
 1. Install scripts
     - `git clone https://github.com/MATAR0U/updatarr`